 Steven Skerlos is an Arthur F. Thurnau Professor of Mechanical Engineering and a Professor of Civil and Environmental Engineering.
 He is the director of the U-M program in Sustainable Engineering and co-director of the Engineering Sustainable Systems Program.
 His research focus is on the design of technology systems to reduce environmental impact while advancing economic and societal objectives.
 His group works on environmental and sustainable technology systems, life cycle product design optimization and sustainable water and wastewater systems, among other topics.
 From designing humanitarian technologies to purifying water using anaerobic membrane reactors, Prof. Skerlos research addresses challenges in the fields of systems design, technology selection, manufacturing, and water.

-Brendan Kochunas is an Assistant Research Scientist in the Department of Nuclear Engineering and Radiological Science.
+Brendan Kochunas is an Assistant Professor in the Department of Nuclear Engineering and Radiological Science.
 Dr. Kochunas work focus on high performance computing methods, especially parallel algorithms for the 3D Boltmann Transport Equation.
 He is the lead developer and primary author of the MPACT (Michigan Parallel Characterstics based Transport) code.
 Currently, leading the development of MPACT and its application within CASL (www.casl.gov) constitutes his research activities.

 Silas Alben is an Associate Professor in the Department of Mathematics, and the Director of the Applied & Interdisciplinary Mathematics program.
 He uses theoretical analysis, and develops numerical methods and models of problems arising from biology, especially biomechanics and engineering.
 Some of his group’s current applications are piezoelectric flags, flag fluttering in inviscid channel flow, snake locomotion and jet-propelled swimming.